Open-Wine-Components/umu-launcher/README.md

 }
 ```
 > [!NOTE]
-> truststore is an optional dependency that is enabled by default if you want to keep it that way you can remove the `truststore = true;` part
+> truststore and cbor2 (for delta updates) are optional dependency which are enabled by default if you want to keep it that way you can remove the `truststore = true; cbor2 = true;` part

 > [!NOTE]
 > The example above relies on having your flake's `inputs` passed through to your nixos configuration.